mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 These metrics are mainly used to estimate the proportion of CPU and memory usage by the individual compute units and to estimate the energy consumption of compute unit based on these proportions.

+## Metrics

+Please look at [Metrics](./metrics.md) that lists all the metrics exposed by CEEMS exporter.